c3lang/c3-web/src/content/blogs/Memory Management.md

 Each method has different tradeoffs.
 - [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) needs classes or structs to manage their own memory cleanup with a lot of extra code.
 - [Reference counting](https://en.wikipedia.org/wiki/Reference_counting) counts how many users each memory allocation has, when this hits zero the memory is freed.
 Reference counting is expensive with multiple CPU cores as we need to synchronise these counts and share information between cores.
-- [Garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) competes with the program for both memory and CPU time reducing program performance and increaing memory usage.
+- [Garbage collection](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) competes with the program for both memory and CPU time, reducing program performance and increasing memory usage.

 ## Memory Allocation Regions